Liehel/Project-Arcade-Roblox/README.md

 ---
 Copyright (c) 2025 Sam (Liehel)
+Hey everyone, if you want to use the code, feel free to do so; copying it is no problem at all, provided that I retain the code and the original post regarding it within my game.
+If, however, I were to one day transfer that authority and those rights to someone else, the situation might change.

+This is extra for the moment...

 This project is licensed under CC BY-NC-ND 4.0.
 You may view and study this code freely.